The Relationship between Sleep Apnea and Erectile Dysfunction

 Can Sleep Apnea Cause Erectile Dysfunction?

 Sleep Apnea is a sleep disorder in which sleep is interrupted because breathing is irregular.
 This could be either caused by blocked airways from relaxed throat muscles or a respiratory problem led by the nervous system.
 Those with sleep apnea wake up frequently in the night, often with a choke or gasp.
-A long list of symptoms may include loud snoring, daytime sleepiness, episodes of stopped breathing during sleep, dry mouth, sore throat, high blood pressure, nighttime sweating, mood changes, irritability, limited attention span, nocturia (waking up in the middle of the night to urinate), and most importantly, decreased libido.
+A long list of symptoms may include loud snoring, daytime sleepiness, episodes of stopped breathing during sleep, dry mouth, sore throat, high blood pressure, nighttime sweating, mood changes, irritability, limited attention span, nocturia (waking up in the middle of the night to urinate), insomnia, and most importantly, decreased libido.

 There are 3 types of sleep apnea: